NASA to review workplace culture at SpaceX, Boeing

-(Reuters) - The U.S. space agency said on Tuesday it would review the workplace culture at SpaceX and Boeing Co (BA.N), as the two companies gear up to fly astronauts to the International Space Station.
+Nov 20 (Reuters) - The U.S. space agency said on Tuesday it would review the workplace culture at SpaceX and Boeing Co , as the two companies gear up to fly astronauts to the International Space Station.

 The Washington Post, which first reported here the development, said the review was prompted by the recent behavior of SpaceX's founder Elon Musk, who was filmed drinking whiskey and briefly smoking marijuana during a live podcast in September.